 “It’s my birthday and I’ll dance if I want to.”

-Lance Corporal Amy Goodall appears in the stories Powerhouse and Nightmares
+Lance Corporal Amy Goodall appears in the Rough Passages stories Powerhouse and Nightmares, and returns in the novel The Sharp Edge of Yesterday

 The Marines snapped to their feet.
 The floor shook underfoot.
 All of them had the hardened skin, thick muscles, and heavy bones that defined their T-series designation.
 They didn’t look alike, but they didn’t look human either.